 We see the demon react to the presence of Jesus and are reminded that the devil and his demons know who Jesus is and they tremble at His name.

-Jesus asked the boy's father, 'How long has he been like this?'
-'From childhood,' he answered.
-'It has often thrown him into the fire or water to kill him.
-But if you can do anything, take pity on us and help us.'
+Yeshua asked the boy's father, "How long has this been happening to him?"
+"Ever since childhood," he said; "and it often tries to kill him by throwing him into the fire or into the water.
+But if you can do anything, have pity on us and help us!"

 Why are children (or anyone else) afflicted with illness or other stuff like this?
 As we see here, the demon had often tried to kill the child.
 The survival of this child and his being presented to Jesus was so that others could see the power of God and believe.